astronomer/docs/astro/connect-aws.md

 Securely connect Astro to resources running in other VPCs or on-premises through a resolving service.

 Using Route 53 requires sharing a resolver rule with your Astro account.
-If this is a security concern, Astronomer recommends using Domain Name System (DNS) forwarding.
-In case of small mount of records and unmutable IP addresses, support team can create a Private zone with DNS records, pointed to customer's resources.
+If this is a security concern, Astronomer recommends using Domain Name System (DNS) forwarding.If you have a small number of records and immutable IP addresses, the Astronomer support team can create a Private zone with DNS records, pointed to your resources.

 <Tabs
     defaultValue="Shared resolver rule"